B-52 Shot

 The 1977 date of origin fits when cocktail books of the era are checked.
 For example, the B-52 doesn't make it into Jones' Complete Barguide, published that very year as "The most comprehensive and up to date collection of drink recipes (4,000)."
 Ten years on, the B-52, B-53, and B-54 all make it into The Bartender's Cherry published 1987.

 Apparently, Fich tended to name his cocktail creations after his favourite bands, their songs, or albums - one such band being The B-52s.
 The band, which formed in 1976, was named after the beehive hairstyle that adorned vocalist Cindy Wilson, the shape of which resembled the nosecone of the B-52 bomber.
 The Boeing B-52 Stratofortress, a U.S. high-altitude bomber, was built between 1952 and 1962 and entered service as a long-range nuclear bomber.
-So this layered shot is named after a band, named after a hairstyle, that's named after a bomber.
+So this layered shot is named after a band, named after a hairstyle, named after a bomber.
 Hence, the roundabout truth is that this shot takes its name from the B-52 bomber.

 Nutrition: